facebookWhat is Singapore Deposit Insurance Corporation (SDIC) and How Much Am I Insured For?

 Under the scheme, both life and general insurance policies are covered.

 Life insurance includes all types of life insurance, endowment policies, annuities, and long-term accident and health (A&H) policies.
-General insurance includes all compulsory insurance policies under the Motor Vehicles (Third Party Risks and Compensation) Act and Work Injury Compensation Act and short-term accident and health (A&H) policies.
+General insurance includes all compulsory insurance policies under the Motor Vehicles (Third Party Risks and Compensation) Act, Work Injury Compensation Act, and short-term accident and health (A&H) policies.

 SDIC will compensate policy owners for claims, surrenders of policies, maturity of policies, and ongoing annuity payments which occurred before MAS decides to activate the use of the PPF Fund.